The Lost Colony (play): Costume shop fire

+Impact and longevity

 The drama attracted enough tourists to stimulate the economy of Roanoke Island and the Outer Banks of North Carolina.
 Their hotels, motels, and restaurants thrived despite the bleak depression economy.
 The village of Manteo renamed its streets after historic figures in the drama.
 Originally intended for one season, the drama was produced again the following year and has since become a North Carolina tradition.
 Since 1937, more than four million visitors have seen it.
 Of the more than 40 annual outdoor dramas which were produced through the 20th century, The Lost Colony is one of three which has continued into the 21st century.
 In that time, only two seasons have been canceled: the 1944 season was canceled due to World War II and the 2020 season was canceled due to the COVID-19 pandemic.